Skip to main content

 • Prompt Shield: Advanced jailbreak and injection detection

-• Protected Material: Detect copyrighted content
+• Protected Material: Detect copyrighted content (output only)

-• Custom Categories: Define organization-specific content policies
+• Custom Blocklists: Define organization-specific blocked terms

 Detection Categories: